 Awards of \$2,500 are made to first-year undergraduate and first-year graduate, full-time students.
 Recipients must have minimum 3.2 GPA or higher.
-The following additional factors will be considered in the awarding process: leadership ability, participation in community/volunteer activities, Florida residents preferred, and graduate students must be graduates from a Florida independent college or university.
-Applications are available at www.nova.edu/cwis/finaid/scholaropp-stu.html.
-Contact the Office Of Student Financial Assistance, 800-541-6682.
+The following additional factors will be considered in the awarding process: leadership ability and participation in community/volunteer activities.
+Florida residents are preferred, and graduate students must be graduates from a Florida Independent College or university other than NSU.
+Applications are available at www.nova.edu /cwis/finaid/scholaropp-stu.html.
+Contact the Office of Student Financial Assistance at 800-541-6682 for more information.